syedahmadpu/Data-vectorisation-/README.md

 ## Backgorund
 ### Two datasets have been provided namely :amazon_cells_labelled.txt and imdb_labelled.txt.
 ### These data sets contains reviews for various products along witht Their sentiment at the end of each review.
-### 1 denotes positive and 0 denotes negativesentiment.
+### 1 denotes positive and 0 denotes negative sentiment.